ibm-cloud-docs/containers/cs_versions.md

 *  The Kubernetes service domain name, which by default is `https://kubernetes.default.svc.cluster.local`.
 *  The cluster master IP, which you can get by running `kubectl cluster-info | grep Kubernetes`.

 The following steps describe how to update your Kubernetes network policies.
-To update Calico network policies, repeat these steps with some minor policy syntax changes and `calicoctl` to search policies for impacts.
+To update Calico network policies, repeat these steps with some minor policy syntax changes and use `calicoctl` to search policies for impacts.
 {: note}

 Before you begin: [Log in to your account.
 Target the appropriate region and, if applicable, resource group.
 Set the context for your cluster](cs_cli_install.html#cs_cli_configure).